cp6/laravel-ftp-sftp/README.md

 File actions such as downloading, uploading, deleting, moving and reading.

-Download a file and create a File entry in the DB:
+Download a file and create a File entry in the DB.
+This uses teh Laravel Storage Facade:

 ```php
 File::downloadFtpFile(Connection $connection, string $file_to_download, string $disk, string $save_to, string $save_as): bool